Whitfield railway line

-Overview

-the Whitfield railway line was the first of four narrow gauge lines of the Victorian Railways.
+The line was the first of four narrow gauge lines of the Victorian Railways.
 Unlike the other three narrow gauge lines, it was built through mostly flat, open, agricultural country, following the King River.
 The 30.5 mi line was built as a narrow gauge one because it was thought that it might be extended into the mountainous country to the south, although that never happened.
 One of the proposed extensions was to Tolmie.

-The line was opened in March 1899, and was the first of the narrow gauge lines to close, in October 1953.
-It relied mostly on local agricultural traffic, and opened with a daily mixed train.
-By the 1930s, that had been reduced to a weekly goods service, and stayed at that level until the railway closed.
+The line relied mostly on local agricultural traffic, and opened with a daily mixed train.
+By the 1930s that had been reduced to a weekly goods service plus daily mail deliveries, and stayed at the reduced level until the railway closed in 1953.
 There was only one lineside industry, a dairy at Moyhu, and the majority of stations were nameboards at road crossings.

+History

+Before the railway

+From the 1870s there was a daily coach service between Wangaratta and Oxley, Moyhu and Edi (then known as Hedi), and a mail service to Whitfield (then Upper King River).
+Prior to the railway opening the entire Ovens Valley region had a population of about 2,000 residents.